-Uber & Lyft Accident Lawyer
+Uber & Lyft Accidents Lawyer

 As of June 2017, New York law allows Uber and Lyft to operate statewide.
 Prior to this date, the rideshare companies could operate in NYC but not in Long Island or Upstate New York.
 With rideshare now legal throughout the state, ridership will increase – as will related car accidents.
 While Uber and Lyft present attractive alternatives to traditional cabs in NYC, their lax hiring practices leave some questioning their safety.
 Those involved in rideshare accidents wonder who will pay for damages.
 The lawyers at Pazer, Epstein, Jaffe & Fein, P.C. can help.